jiinjeong/orchestropoly/README.md

 # Orchestropoly
-Monopoly for music-lovers (CS110 Final Project - Python)
+Monopoly for music-lovers (Python, CS110)

 This repository only contains the game logic code.
 To run the program, you need Hamilton's CS110-graphics library as well as image files for the Orchestropoly tiles and player sprites.